nirajpdn/next-galli-map/README.md

-## Galli map integrated with Reect
+## Galli map integrated with React